jueyang/manage-your-product/assignments/assignment-2.md

 ## How to deliver

-For wireframes et al, We will further workshop your wireframe and scope in the review during class next week.
+For wireframes/paper prototypes/diagrams, we will further workshop them in the review during class next week.
 Bring all materials to class.

 For the scope template, please send the gist link in the #assignment-2 channel in Slack. **This is due before late night on Monday, June 22.**